jackson-simpson/media-tracker/README.md

 1. Design a database to store a list of your things (e.g. books)
 1. Build the migrations and seed data
 1. Build an API (back end route) to get the information from your database
-1. Test your API with Postman/Insomnia
+1. Test your API with Insomnia

 ### Front End